This function is designed for model and parameter recovery of user-created

 - n_trials

-[integer] Represents the total number of trials a single subject experienced in the experiment.
-If this parameter is kept at its default value of `NULL`, the program will automatically detect how many trials a subject experienced from the provided data.
-This information is primarily used for calculating model fit statistics such as AIC (Akaike Information Criterion) and BIC (Bayesian Information Criterion).
+, the program will automatically detect how many trials a subject experienced from the provided data.
+This information is primarily used for calculating model fit statistics such as AIC (Akaike Information Criterion) and BIC (Bayesian Information Criterion).default:

 - funcs